First Comes Love, Then Comes Murder

 It makes you paranoid in a way to think that there's somebody that could commit this brutal crime and then just be walking free.

-And the decades just went on and on, and then you start to kind of wonder, this is never going to be solved.
+And the decades just went on and on, and then you start to kind of wonder this is never going to be solved.

+It bothered us a lot.
 I mean, every time we would get together, we would talk about it.

-For many years after this happened, when we got together around the proverbial water cooler, someone would always come up with one other revelation or one other, oh, maybe this happened, and we just couldn't put it together.
+For many years after this happened, when we got together around the proverbial water cooler, someone would always come up with one other revelation or one other,

+I would check with my sources in the police department periodically.
 I would say, hey, what was up with that Drummond case?
+And they never had anything new to tell me.

 They said it remained a mystery.